tidyverse/tidyverse.org/content/blog/stringr-1-5-0/index.md

 </div>

+## Documentation and licensing

+Now that we've got the breaking changes out of the way we can focus on the new stuff 😃.
+Most importantly, there's a new vignette that provides some advice if you're transition from (or to) base R's string functions: `vignette("from-base", package = "stringr")`.
+It was written by [Sara Stoudt](https://sastoudt.github.io) during the 2019 Tidyverse developer day, and has finally made it to the released version!

+We've also spend a bunch of time reviewing the documentation, particularly the topic titles and descriptions.
+They're now more informative and less duplicative, hopefully make it easier to find the function that you're looking for.
+See the complete list of functions in the [reference index](https://stringr.tidyverse.org/reference/index.html).

+Finally, stringr is now officially [re-licensed as MIT](https://www.tidyverse.org/blog/2021/12/relicensing-packages/).

 ## New features

-Now that we've got the breaking changes out of the way we can focus on the new features 😃.
 The biggest improvement is to [`str_view()`](https://stringr.tidyverse.org/reference/str_view.html) which has gained a bunch of new features, including using the cli package to work in more places.
-We also have a grab bag of new functions.
+We also have a grab bag of new functions that fill in small functionality gaps.

 ### `str_view()`

-[`str_view()`](https://stringr.tidyverse.org/reference/str_view.html) uses ANSI colouring rather than an HTML widget which means it works in more places and requires fewer dependencies.
-It:
+[`str_view()`](https://stringr.tidyverse.org/reference/str_view.html) uses ANSI colouring rather than an HTML widget.
+This means it works in more places and requires fewer dependencies. [`str_view()`](https://stringr.tidyverse.org/reference/str_view.html) now:

 -   Displays strings with special characters.